Non Comedogenic Moisturizer CeraVe

 Looking around online, we see prices as high as $16.00.
 When this post was published, the link we found that we thought was the most reliable was offering 2 12oz bottles for $24.90.

-While researching, I found a less popular link with only 2 reviews that sold the same two bottles for FIVE BUCKS CHEAPER (click HERE for that deal).
-So, if you want to see the 900 or so reviews about this team, use the first link.
-When you’re ready to buy, use the cheaper link (2nd link).
+While researching, I found a less popular link with half as many reviews (still over 400) that sold the same two bottles for CHEAPER (click HERE for that deal).
+Just make sure you are comfortable with the seller.

 This CeraVe product claims that is “Provides patented controlled release of ingredients to help repair and restore your skin’s natural protective barrier”.